relevance/relevance_rails/README.md

 $ relevance_rails new <your new project>
 ````

-For existing projects, first add to your Gemfile:
+For existing projects, please note we *only* support Rails 3.2 and higher!
+To add to an existing project, first add to your Gemfile:

     group :development, :test do
       gem 'relevance_rails'